 Regenerative medicine specialists Kirk Scofield, M.D., and Andrew Clary, D.O., explain Summit Orthopedics’ dedication to safety and expertise in regenerative injection therapies, as well as how traditional injections compare to regenerative approaches.

 Dr. Scofield’s education: Dr. Scofield completed his undergraduate studies at Seattle Pacific University in Seattle, Washington.
 He attended medical school and received his degree from the University of Washington School of Medicine in Seattle, Washington.
 His residency was at North Colorado Medical Center in Greeley, Colorado.
 He completed his fellowship in primary care sports medicine from the University of Minnesota in Minneapolis, Minnesota.
 A fellowship is the highest level of advanced professional training for physicians.

-Meet the Expert: Andrew Clary, D.O.
+Meet Andrew Clary, D.O.

 Dr. Clary’s approach: “I want to learn about you, your interests, and help you get back to the life you want to live.”

 Dr. Clary’s background: Dr. Clary completed his undergraduate studies in Cleveland, OH at Case Western Reserve University.
 After earning his medical degree at Lake Erie College of Osteopathic Medicine in Erie, PA, he attended the University of Pittsburgh Medical Center for both an Anesthesiology-focused residency and an Interventional Pain Medicine fellowship.